Check demerit points

 If you commit a traffic offence you may incur demerit points against your driver's licence.
-Demerit points are incurred whether the offence is committed in South Australia or interstate.
+Demerit points are incurred regardless of whether the offence is committed in South Australia or interstate.

-Demerit points remain on your licence record for three years from the date of the offence.
+Points expire three years after the date of the offence.

 Ways to check your demerit points

 The number of demerit points incurred depends on the offence and how likely it is to cause a crash.